 Read also: How To Check Tire Pressure Without A Gauge

-A lifespan of a tubeless tire is going to depend on many factors, how you use them and how you take care of them.
-Tubeless tires self-heal, this is indeed amazing but their sealant needs to be replaced every now and then.
+The lifespan of a tubeless tire is going to depend on many factors, including how you use it and how you take care of it.
+Tubeless tires self-heal, but their sealant needs to be replaced now and then.
 The sealants are also of two types.

 - Fiber-Based Sealants- More than 8000 Miles